 Myth 1: Liquidation bankruptcy isn’t the same as Chapter 7

 Truth: Simply put, liquidation bankruptcy is another name for Chapter 7 bankruptcy.
-The reason for this is that the debtor’s nonexempt property is used to satisfy creditors.
-However, most people who qualify for Chapter 7 don’t have any nonexempt assets, so it’s seldom an issue.
+It’s called “liquidation” because, in some cases, a person’s nonexempt property may be sold to pay off creditors.
+But here’s the good news: Most people who qualify for Chapter 7 don’t have any nonexempt assets, so they usually don’t lose anything.

 Myth 2: You’ll lose all of your property in Chapter 7

-Truth: As stated above, debtors will have their nonexempt property liquidated to resolve debt obligations.
-Debtors have exempt and nonexempt assets.
-Exempt assets are protected from liquidation.
+Truth: As stated above, debtors may have to give up their nonexempt property to help pay off their debts.
+People generally have two types of assets: exempt and nonexempt.
+Exempt assets are protected from liquidation and can’t be taken.
 Most assets debtors own are exempt, and that can include things like their car, their home and more.

 Myth 3: You can choose what property to keep in a bankruptcy